papaathome/CncCalculator/README.md

 Assuming that you know what ‘Feeds’ and ‘Speeds’ are this is a quick run trough for CncCalculator.

-When you start CncCalculator for the first time it comes up on a default location and using default settings.
-You can drag the form to any location and when you close the application it wil reopen on exact the location where you closed it.
-This is handy when you arrange your (CNC related) tools on fixed positions on the screen.
+When you start CncCalculator it selects the 'Feeds and Speeds' tab by default.

-By default, on the top you find a menu bar with entries like ‘file’ and ‘about’, below that is an tools bar.
-There are two tabs available, one for calculating 'Feeds and Speeds' and a second one for doing independent conversions of lengts and speeds to a number of units..
+On the top you find a menu bar with entries like ‘file’ and ‘about’, below that is an tools bar.
+There are two tabs available, one for calculating 'Feeds and Speeds' and a second one for doing independent conversions of lengts and speeds to a number of units.

 On 'Feeds and Speeds': The tools bar contains two selection buttons, one for a tool and another for a material.
 Selecting one will fill in the ‘Tool’ or